Therapy for Fertility Challenges

 How Infertility & Loss Impact Mental Health

 Fertility issues can have a significant impact on your life and mental health, and you deserve support through this process.
-When you work with an infertility therapist, you get to have the support and understanding from someone who understands your process.
+When you work with a therapist who specializes in fertility challenges, you get to have the support and understanding from someone who truly gets the process.

 As it makes sense that you may be struggling to cope during this process, we will also equip you with coping skills, tools for self-care, and communication skills so that you can not only hold space for yourself during this time- but also reach out for support from those who are there for you.
 This time can feel traumatic and can come with significant mental health impacts, so having support as well as coping skills can be essential for your fertility journey.